Yes, you can become a police officer with a GED. In most states and departments, the minimum qualification is a high school or GED diploma.

 You must generally undergo a psychological test, a drug test, a polygraph test, and a thorough background check.
 An oral interview is also part of the application process.

-It is important to explain how your work experience makes you perfectly prepared for police work.
+It is important to explain how your work experience makes you perfectly prepared for police work, just as it would make you a good firefighting candidate if your police application won’t work out.

 If you have military service experience, you may have an edge over other applicants as employers value the experience, knowledge, and skills that army veterans have.